Stefan-Zintgraf/utils-github-create_repo/implementation_checklist.md

 - Window initialization with minimum size (600x400) and default size (800x600)
 - **Scrollable content area** using CTkScrollableFrame to ensure all elements are accessible
 - All input fields (folder path, username, token, repo name, etc.)
+- **Help/info buttons (?) next to each input field label** showing expected input format and examples
 - All buttons (browse, create, clear, exit)
 - Progress bar
 - Status text area
 - **Scrollbars must appear automatically when content exceeds window height**
+- **Configuration management:** Load saved inputs on startup, save inputs automatically (excluding PAT)

 **⚠️ UI REQUIREMENT:** The window must be scrollable to work on smaller screens.
 All UI elements must be accessible via scrolling.

+**⚠️ UI REQUIREMENT - Help Elements:**
+- Each input field must have a help button (?) next to its label
+- Help buttons open modal dialogs with:
+  - Expected input format
+  - Examples of valid input
+  - Additional relevant information

+**⚠️ UI REQUIREMENT - Input Persistence:**
+- All user inputs (except PAT) must be saved to `app_config.json` (excluded from git)
+- Fields must be prefilled from saved config on startup
+- Config must be saved automatically when values change (debounced)
+- PAT must NEVER be saved to configuration file

 **Test:** Create and run `test_steps/test_step_3_1.py` - See `implementation_hints.md` for test script template